plotly/rasterly/README.md

 remotes::install_github("https://github.com/plotly/rasterizer", ref = "dev")
 ```

-## Use `rasterizer` to display large data set
+## Visualizing data with `rasterizer`

-`rasterizer` is built based on `datashader` http://datashader.org/getting_started/index.html in python.
-Both are designed by "rasterizing" large data set into images.
-In computation, `datashader` is faster but `rasterizer` is comparable; in usage, `rasterizer` provides more readable and flexible operation interface.
+`rasterizer` is inspired by the [`datashader`](http://datashader.org/getting_started/index.html) package available for Python.
+Both provide the capability to generate raster data for rapid rendering of graphics from large datasets.

+In terms of performance, `datashader` is faster but `rasterizer` is comparable. `rasterizer` aims to provide a user-friendly interface to generate single channel heatmaps using the `plotly` package.

 #### Basic usage

 Data highlights Uber trips taken in New York City from April 1 2014 to September 30 2014 with 4533327 observations.

+To illustrate the basic functionality provided by the package, we'll start by retrieving data on Uber trips taken in New York City from April 1st until September 30th of 2014.
+The dataset includes 4,533,327 observations.

 ```
 # Load data
 ridesRaw_1 <- "https://raw.githubusercontent.com/plotly/datasets/master/uber-rides-data1.csv" %>%